ymekesser/leveraging-git-presentation/presentation.md

 # Preparing your commits
 ## If that's too much fuss for you

+If you want to keep it simple:
 ```
 $ git commit -a -m "Added some stuff"
 ```
-If you want to keep it simple. .addendum[Note: This does not add untracked files!]
+.addendum[Note: This does not add untracked files!]

 We will shorten this later.